DTP587/PID-Blender/README.md

 List of changes and whether I've completed them.

 - [ ] The lid to the box doesnt fit the screen perfectly.
-- [ ] The $60\;rpm$ resolution is a bit of a pain at low speeds and could be rectified with a time-between-counts based approach to measuring speed versus the current counts-within-time.
+- [ ] The $60$ $rpm$ resolution is a bit of a pain at low speeds and could be rectified with a time-between-counts based approach to measuring speed versus the current counts-within-time.